 Let us now work on the visualization of edges and points.
-In case you worry that your screen looks slightly different from the pictures we show: For the pictures we already applied the White Porcelain material as explained in the next tutorial (the difference is not large).
+In case you worry that your screen looks slightly different from the pictures we show: For the pictures we already applied the White Porcelain material as explained in the next post (the difference is not large).

 Start with a Platonic Solids node providing a dodecahedron and connect below it a Facet node as in the previous post.
-Or just modify the previous tutorial to fit this description.

 Now feed the dodecahedron into a node of type Wireframe and in the parameter interface of this node set Wire Radius to .04.
 Connect below Wireframe a node of type Color and choose a color you like.
 Use a node of type Merge (see the previous post) to display the faces and the edges together.
 The result will look like the picture below.